grafana/loki/docs/api.md

 Use the `step` parameter when making metric queries to Loki, or queries which return a matrix response.
 It is evaluated in exactly the same way Prometheus evaluates `step`.
 First the query will be evaluated at `start` and then evaluated again at `start + step` and again at `start + step + step` until `end` is reached.
 The result will be a matrix of the query result evaluated at each step.

 Use the `interval` parameter when making log queries to Loki, or queries which return a stream response.
 It is evaluated by returning a log entry at `start`, then the next entry will be returned an entry with timestampe >= `start + interval`, and again at `start + interval + interval` and so on until `end` is reached.
+It does not fill missing entries.

+**Note about the experimental nature of interval** This flag may be removed in the future in favor of a LogQL expression to perform similar behavior.